 Pigmentation, Blend & Fallout

 When I posted my first impressions of the Mini Lila Palette for the first time on my instastories I commented that these shades are not as pigmented as I thought they should be.
 My last high end purchase was the Anastasia Beverly Hills Soft Glam Palette and those shades are BAM, incredible pigmentation.
-I swatched these shades on my hand and was wondering wtf was going on, because the eyeshadows aren’t nearly as pigmented as I expected they would be.
+I swatched these shades on my hand and was wondering wtf was going on, because the eyeshadows don’t imediately feel magical to me.

-The matte shades didn’t really give me any fallout under my eyes but the Blue Dahlia shimmer did.
-Not a crazy amount but I did need to use a makeup wipe afterwards.
+The matte shades didn’t really give me any fallout under my eyes but the shimmer shade Blue Dahlia did.
+Not a crazy amount but I needed to use a makeup wipe afterwards.

 Because the Mini Lila Palette is so small I only created one makeup look for my blog this time around.
-I’ve been posting a lot of 3 look tutorials but with I didn’t think I could create that many different looks with these shades while still being independently interesting and unique.
+I’ve been posting a lot of 3 look tutorials lately but I didn’t think I could create that many different & unique looks with these shades.
 As usual you can find the full tutorial for this look up on my YouTube Channel.
 Please subscribe! <3